Eczema Flare Ups - Featured Image

 Eczema Flare Ups – How to Manage, Treat and Prevent Them

-You may be noticing the weather cooling and more and more pumpkins and fake cobwebs appearing in front of your neighbors’ houses.
-Yep, it’s October.
-Which means it’s that time of year again- It’s National Eczema Awareness month!
+You may be noticing the weather changing and soon more and more pumpkins and fake cobwebs will start appearing in front of your neighbors' houses.
+Yep, October is coming up later this year.
+Which means one thing - It's National Eczema Awareness month!

-And while many people afflicted with eczema probably feel like they got the trick instead of the treat, this is actually a great time to bring up the topic with your friends, family, and co-workers.
+Many people afflicted with eczema probably feel like they got the trick instead of the treat.
+But is actually a great time to bring up the topic with your friends, family, and co-workers.
 Why?
 Because eczema is more common than you might think- eczema affects about 1 in 10 people in the United States.

-So there’s a very good chance that under the masks and costumes that show up at your door to trick-or-treat, there are some people hiding a much more serious condition- eczema.
+So there's a very good chance that under the masks and costumes that show up at your door to trick-or-treat on Halloween, there are some people hiding a much more serious condition- eczema.

-In this article, we’ll be discussing eczema flare-ups.
-We’ll talk about what a flare-up is, some of the causes and common triggers; and how you can manage, treat, and even find a way to prevent eczema flare ups.
+In this article, we'll be discussing eczema flare-ups.
+We'll talk about what a flare-up is, some of the common triggers, and how you can manage, treat, and even find a way to prevent eczema flare ups.

-Eczema, also known as atopic dermatitis, is a chronic, inflammatory skin condition that results in dry skin, itchy, and sometimes even swollen and blistering skin.
+Eczema, also known as atopic dermatitis, is a chronic, inflammatory skin condition that results in ithcy dry skin.
+Sometimes even swollen and blistering skin.
 It can be found on the face, neck, scalp, hands and other parts of the body.

 A man pointing to an outbreak of eczema on his arm.